rusthon/Rusthon/README.rst

 Function Types
 ---------------

-PythonJS has three main types of functions:
+PythonJS has three main types of functions: "normal", "fastdef", and "javascript".
-	__normal__
-	__fastdef__
-	__javascript__

-By default a function is __normal__ and fully emulates the Python standard, it allows for: arguments, keyword args with defaults, variable length arguments (*args) and variable length keyword args (**kwargs).
-Functions that are __normal__ also have special logic that allows them to be called from external JavaScript like normal JavaScript functions (keyword args become normal positional arguments when called from JavaScript).
-Calling __normal__ functions is slow because of this overhead, when you need faster function calls you can use __fastdef__ or __javascript__.
+By default a function is "normal" and fully emulates the Python standard, it allows for: arguments, keyword args with defaults, variable length arguments (*args) and variable length keyword args (**kwargs).
+Functions that are "normal" also have special logic that allows them to be called from external JavaScript like normal JavaScript functions (keyword args become normal positional arguments when called from JavaScript).
+Calling "normal" functions is slow because of this overhead, when you need faster function calls you can use "fastdef" or "javascript".

-Functions decorated with @fastdef, or inside a __with fastdef:__ block become __fastdef__ type functions.
+Functions decorated with @fastdef, or inside a "with fastdef:" block become "fastdef" type functions.
 This makes calling them much faster, but they do not support variable length arguments (*args) or variable length keyword args (**kwargs).
 Another limitation is that when called from external JavaScript you must pack args into an Array as the first argument, and pack keyword arguments into an Object as the second argument.

-Functions decorated with @javascript, or inside a __with javascript:__ block, or following the call: __pythonjs.configure(javascript=True)__ become __javascript__ type functions, these offer the highest calling speed.
+Functions decorated with @javascript, or inside a "with javascript:" block, or following the call: "pythonjs.configure(javascript=True)" become "javascript" type functions, these offer the highest calling speed.
 They do not support *args or **kwargs.
 When called from external JavaScript, keyword arguments are not given by name, they become positional arguments that default to the default value if undefined.
-When called from within PythonJS code, they need to be called from inside a __with javascript:__ block, or following the call pythonjs.configure(javascript=True) that sets all following code to be in __javascript__ mode.
+When called from within PythonJS code, they need to be called from inside a "with javascript:" block, or following the call pythonjs.configure(javascript=True) that sets all following code to be in "javascript" mode.

 Example::